davidm7878/Nightingale-Frontend/README.md

 # Frontend Template

 You can use this repository as a template for your frontend.
-It provides a very simple React Router layout with a navbar, an `AuthContext` with login and register pages, and an `ApiContext` with two custom hooks: `useQuery` and `useMutation`.
+It provides a very simple React Router layout with a navbar and an `AuthContext` with login and register pages.

 ## Usage